Hurricane Helene – Our Family’s Story

 Love Your Neighbor

-Miraculously, Emily could call us on her husband’s work cell phone once they arrived in town.
-It used a satellite service rather than the internet.
-Still, the calls were sporadic going through.
-Sometimes, we were connected for a few moments before the call dropped.
+Miraculously, once they arrived in town, Emily was able to call us on her husband’s work cell phone because it used a different satellite service.
+Still, the calls in the days ahead were sporadic.
+Sometimes, we were connected for a few moments before the calls dropped.

 On that first day, it was so comforting to hear her voice.
-She let us know they were safe and the neighbors would pool their resources.
-They had camp stoves and planned to all eat together.
-They would cook whatever foods needed to be cooked first.
-Apparently, to cheer themselves, steaks were first on the menu!
+She let us know they were safe, and the neighbors planned to pool their resources.
+They had camp stoves and would all eat together whatever needed to be cooked first.
+To cheer themselves, steaks were first on the menu!

 She later told me how wonderful it was to have such good neighbors.
-One man had served in the Army and had four camp stoves.
-They felt an extra sense of security as he helped them during the first days of survival mode.
+One man had served in the Army, had four camp stoves, and helped them during the days they were in survival mode.

-Another neighbor was excellent at gathering and relaying helpful information.
+Another neighbor was excellent at gathering helpful information.
 She was able to locate well water they could retrieve for flushing toilets.
+One of their college friends, who majored in outdoor education, has been called a “Rambo-of-sorts.”
+He hiked to get water from natural springs.
+They didn’t drink the water but used it for other things.

 A friend from college who majored in outdoor education has been referred to as a Rambo survivalist.
 He hiked to get water from natural springs.
 They didn’t drink the water but used it for other things.